Profile information

 French: Fluent

-We can offer a separate, large double bedroom with its own bathroom.
-The house has central heating and air conditioning.
-There is satellite TV and a high standard of comfort.
+We can offer two separate, double bedrooms with their own bathroom.
+The house has central heating.
+There is cable TV and a high standard of comfort.
 The house is non-smoking inside.

 What else ...